lcarnevale/lcarnevale/README.md

 <p align="center">
   <font size="4">
-    Hi there, I'm Lorenzo Carnevale. <br>
+    Hi there, I'm Lorenzo Carnevale. <br><br>
     I am currently a Research Fellow in <a href="https://fcrlab.unime.it/">FCRLab</a> at <a href="https://international.unime.it/">University of Messina</a>.
 I earned my Ph.D. in the Department of Computer Science under the supervision of <a href="https://www.scopus.com/authid/detail.uri?authorId=12645423500">Professor Massimo Villari</a> in May 2020.
     My research interests include Artificial Intelligence, Intelligent Systems, Cloud/Edge Computing, Distributed Systems, Internet of Things and Robotic.
     My current research focuses on collaborative and collective intelligence and self-organization.
+    I am reviewer of respected Springer, IEEE and Elsevier Journals, and co-author of more than 20 manuscripts.
   </font>
 </p>